 gcloudcommand-line tool and

-- In strongDM, you must have the Account Administrator Permission Level.
+- In StrongDM, you must have the Admin permission level.

 - You must have administrator access to your GCP environment and be familiar with

 - In the Google cloud console, create a service account.

 - Create a service account key (JSON key file) and save it.

 To set up the GCP cloud in the CLI, open your terminal.
 While logged in to StrongDM, use the following command: